Anna-Bele/LLM_MCTS_Search/README.md

 <!--- under the License. -->

 # LLM-Guided MCTS for Compiler Optimization
 In our project, we use TVM since it is an open source compiler stack for deep learning systems with [Apache-2.0](LICENSE) license.
-Detailed implementations of this project are included in the folder python/tvm/meta_schedule/search_strategy.
-The specific files containing the implementations are mcts_search.py and llm_guidance.py. search_strategy.py and __init__.py are also modified for this project.

 To run this repo, follow these steps:
 1. Install TVM and configure the environment as detailed in TVM's documentation https://tvm.apache.org/docs/install/index.html